 - Body focused/health obsessions (somatic OCD): Hyperawareness and catastrophic thoughts set off by normal body sensations and excessive/ineffective medical appointments for reassurance that nothing is wrong, but the person is still not convinced

-OCD compulsions are deliberate physical or mental behaviors that are performed to reduce anxiety, “fix” or “undo” intrusive thoughts, prevent harm or bad luck, prove the thoughts are not intended, and to restore one’s moral or spiritual standing, or to “right” discomfort.
+OCD compulsions are deliberate physical or mental behaviors that are performed to reduce anxiety, “fix” or “undo” intrusive thoughts, prevent harm or bad luck, prove the thoughts are not intended, restore the person’s moral or spiritual standing, or to “right” discomfort.

 Rituals